tkr22777/teaching-kg-574/03_backbones_segmentation.md

   Router --> Internet[Internet<br/>Firewall Rules Apply]
 ```

 This diagram shows network segmentation in action with two isolated VLANs on the same physical infrastructure.
-Employee devices in VLAN 20 and guest devices in VLAN 40 cannot communicate directly with each other, but both segments can reach the Internet through the Layer 3 router which enforces security policies between the VLANs.
+Employee devices in VLAN 20 and guest devices in VLAN 40 cannot communicate directly with each other, but both segments can reach the Internet through the router which enforces security policies between the VLANs.

 **Key Points:**